sleek background for Doyle Law Group in Raleigh

 Predetermined Custody

-In cases where custody has already been determined and a Child Custody Order was entered, Grandparents may file a motion for visitation based upon a substantial change in circumstances as set forth in NCGS 50.13.5(j ) by alleging that the minor children’s family is no longer intact or if the custody proceeding is ongoing (meaning there is either no Raleigh Child Custody Order in place of there has been a request by either parent to change the Child Custody Order currently in place.)
+In cases where custody has already been determined and a Child Custody Order was entered, Grandparents may file a motion to obtain custody or for visitation based upon a substantial change in circumstances as set forth in NCGS 50.13.5(j ) by alleging that the minor children’s family is no longer intact or if the custody proceeding is ongoing (meaning there is either no Raleigh Child Custody Order in place or there has been a request by either parent to change the Child Custody Order currently in place.)
 An intact family can constitute a single parent and child.

 Typically, when either parent files a Motion to Modify Child Custody, this creates the situation of the custody proceeding being considered as ongoing, and that is when it would be appropriate for grandparents to seek visitation of their grandchildren.
 For more information on Grandparents’ visitation, see the N.C.
 Court of Appeals decision in Eakett v.
 Eakett, 157 N.C.
 App, 500, 579 S.E.2d 486 (2003.)

 In any action by a Grandparent, it is important to note the distinction between a claim for “custody” and a claim for “visitation.”
-The statutes only allow Grandparents to seek “visitation” unless the parents are acting inconsistent with their constitutionally protected status as a parent, which then may give rise to a claim for custody.
+The statutes only allow Grandparents to seek “visitation” unless the parents are acting inconsistent with their constitutionally protected parental rights, which then may give rise to a claim for custody.

 The terms visitation and custody are often not distinguishable in Child Custody law in Raleigh, but here there is a clear distinction particularly with grandparents.
 The legislature was not attempting to create a method for Grandparents to take away custody from Parents, only to grandparents to see the child when custody is in dispute and the child would benefit from that relationship.

-If you need assistance from an experienced Raleigh child custody attorney for your North Carolina child custody case, please contact us.
-We would be happy speak with you and work with you to ensure your custodial rights are protected.
+If you need assistance from an experienced family law attorney for your North Carolina child custody case, please contact us.
+We would be happy to speak with you and work with you to ensure your custodial rights are protected.

 Get Started Now